 Sabai dee is the default response that you'll hopefully hear most often.
-There's a reason that you see so many businesses in Thailand with sabai in the name: being sabai sabai is a very good thing!
+There's a reason that you see so many restaurants and businesses in Thailand with sabai in the name: being sabai sabai is a very good thing!

 Variations of the smile are even used as an apology or in not-so-pleasant circumstances as a mechanism to save face or prevent embarrassment.
 If someone feels embarrassed for you, they may smile.

 The smile is vital to the concept of saving face, which plays an important role in all daily interactions and transactions throughout Asia.
 You should smile when negotiating prices, greeting people, buying something, and generally during all interactions.

 For this reason, the authenticity and sincerity of the infamous Thai Smile are sometimes questioned by farang (foreigners) who are visiting Thailand.
 Yes, someone may easily beam you a genuine, beautiful smile while trying an old scam on you.